 Figure 1.
 S&P 500 returns Jan 2007 to Dec 2016

 The second component is the marginal distribution model used for factor returns.
 This accounts for a more philosophical observation that financial markets tend to follow a time scale different from our physical time.
-For example, when there is an increased level of news and activity in the markets, market time appears to move faster relative to a single unit of our physical time; we can compare this to times when news and market events are sparse, and we observe market time to move slower.
-The speed of market time, described as market time intensity, can be quantified into a scaling factor, which when applied to the factor returns during the scenario generation process, has an implication on the factor returns distributions.
+For example, when there is an increased level of news and activity in the markets, market time appears to move faster relative to a single unit of our physical time; we can compare this to times when news and market events are sparse and we observe market time to move slower.
+The speed of market time, described as market time intensity, can be quantified into a scaling factor that when applied to the factor returns during the scenario generation process, has an implication on the factor returns distributions.
 The resulting distribution is more peaked around the center of the distribution and exhibits fatter tails to represent the more realistic probabilities of extreme events, as illustrated in Figure 2.
 However, this distribution also exhibits flexibility and converges to the Gaussian model during calm markets, which is key to avoiding over-penalization of risk budget during such times.

 Figure 2.
 Distribution of simulated returns using Gaussian model (top); Distribution of simulated returns using Fat Tail model (bottom)

 The third component describes the dependence structure between risk factors within the model.
-This is an extremely significant and key component, as improper modeling of this dependence structure can have dangerous implications on estimation of portfolio diversification.
+This is an extremely significant and key component, as improper modeling of this dependence structure can have dangerous implications on the estimation of portfolio diversification.
 Models that do not properly account for joint tail dependence will incorrectly identify a gain in diversification benefit across factors exactly during the times when correlations move to 1 and all diversification goes away.
 Performing risk analysis or portfolio construction under such assumptions can result in catastrophic losses for the portfolio, analogous to what was experienced during the global financial crisis where models were not accounting for the joint tail distribution across assets in factors in a realistic fashion.

 The model chosen for the Fat Tail MAC model is an extended asymmetric version of the T-copula.
-In addition to the traditional correlation matrix it adds parameters that govern asymmetry and dependence in the tails.
+In addition to the traditional correlation matrix, it adds parameters that govern asymmetry and dependence in the tails.
 This model does an exceptional job of describing increasing correlations during market stress.

 Figure 3.
 Difference in factor correlations estimated using Gaussian vs empirical (upper right); Difference in correlations estimated using asymmetric T-Copula vs empirical (lower left)

-Figure 3 shows factor correlations estimated using different models, with the upper right of the matrix showing the difference between Gaussian correlations vs. empirical correlations and the lower left of the matrix showing difference between asymmetric T-copula correlations vs. empirical correlations.
+Figure 3 shows factor correlations estimated using different models with the upper right of the matrix showing the difference between Gaussian correlations vs. empirical correlations and the lower left of the matrix showing difference between asymmetric T-copula correlations vs. empirical correlations.
 We can see that the asymmetric T-copula exhibits much smaller differences, implying that this structure produces estimates which are much closer to the empirically observed joint probabilities.

 The Macro Approach: Incorporating Fat-Tail Modeling into Asset Allocation

 Before we delve into the asset allocation application, we first need to define two indicators.
 The first indicator is the VaR Tail indicator.
 Figure 4 shows value at risk (VaR) at the 99% confidence interval for the S&P 500 over a 10 year period, using both the normal MAC Risk model and the Fat Tail MAC Risk model.
 The VaR Tail Indicator is represented by the difference between these two VaR estimates.
-As demonstrated by Figure 4, this measure can act as an indication of turbulent markets, with the indicator increasing sharply above 1 going into tumultuous periods.
-We see the indicator is extremely sharp for severe crisis periods (i.e. the 2008 global financial crisis), and even picks up on less severe market unrest (i.e. 2012 U.S. debt downgrade, 2015 oil run, or China market volatility).
-As the market calms again, the indicator approaches 0, implying that the fat-tail model is converging to the normal model.
+As demonstrated by Figure 4, this measure can act as an indication of turbulent markets with the indicator increasing sharply above 1 going into tumultuous periods.
+We see the indicator is extremely sharp for severe crisis periods (i.e., the 2008 global financial crisis), and even picks up on less severe market unrest (i.e., 2012 U.S. debt downgrade, 2015 oil run, or China market volatility).
+As the market calms again, the indicator approaches 0 implying that the fat-tail model is converging to the normal model.

 Figure 4.
-Fat Tail indicator June 2008 to August 2018
+Fat Tail Indicator June 2008 to August 2018

 The intuition follows that the more responsive fat-tail model, which incorporates more information about the market, will react to market conditions sooner than the normal model.
 An indicator such as the VaR Tail Indicator can give investors insight into the current market environment and even have predictive power on subsequent market conditions after a crisis.

 The second indicator to be used is the upside vs. downside potential ratio, defined as the 1% value at risk divided by the 99% value at risk.
 This will produce a ratio that will fluctuate across time based on the market regime.
-Figure 5 shows this ratio for the S&P 500 for a 10 year period, estimated using the normal MAC Risk model and the Fat Tail MAC Risk model.
+Figure 5 shows this ratio for the S&P 500 for a 10 year period estimated using the normal MAC Risk model and the Fat Tail MAC Risk model.
 A ratio value greater than 1 implies that there is higher upside potential in the portfolio as compared to downside risk and intuitively it may be an opportune time to invest in riskier assets for which there is conviction to benefit from the potentially large positive pay-offs.
 Conversely, a ratio less than 1 implies that the downside risk outweighs the upside potential and it may be more prudent to tilt towards safer assets.
-Because the normal MAC model assumes normally distributed factor returns for equities, there is very little asymmetry captured in the VaR estimates and subsequently this ratio is very close to 1 throughout the 10 year period.
+Because the normal MAC model assumes normally distributed factor returns for equities, there is very little asymmetry captured in the VaR estimates and subsequently, this ratio is very close to one throughout the 10 year period.
 In contrast, the Fat Tail MAC Risk model does capture asymmetry in the simulated return distribution and as such, we are able to see the true fluctuation in upside and downside potential that exists in equity markets over time reflected in the estimated ratio using the fat-tailed approach.